Think Digital.Think Platform. Do Platformation.

-Together with best practices and domain IP in various verticals, Sonata's Platformation framework/methodology incorporates the above concvepts along with the design principles of digital platforms.
+Together with best practices and domain IP in various verticals, Sonata's platformation framework/methodology incorporates the above concepts along with the design principles of digital platforms.
 This helps enterprises navigate digital transformation challenges and accelerate digital transformation outcomes.

 Digital platforms built using the Platformation framework embodies and delivers the following capabilities and functionalities.

 - The technology environment, application build approach, and the IT operations model work together as one system and to a very different rhythm.

 - Integrated stacks to common standards on the cloud in a highly secure environment, with auto-scaling is the norm for infra.

 - Applications are designed as micro-services, with multi-device and channel-reach capability, with Big Data, AI, IoT, and Telemetry-enabled functionalities for intelligent contextual transactions which can be easily integrated and orchestrated within this standard environment.

 - Operations approaches include full automation with continuous development, integration, and deployment capability for fast, flexible feature releases, as well as in-built operations analytics that help platform self-learning that measure, control, and optimize system performance.